casoon/dragonfly-docs/docs/layout/flex-layouts.md

 ---
-title: Flexbox Layout System
+title: Flexbox Layout system
 category: Layout
 ---

-# Flexbox Layout System
+# Flexbox Layout system

 The Casoon UI Library provides a comprehensive flexbox layout system that makes it easy to create flexible and responsive layouts.
 This document outlines the flexbox utilities, components, and best practices for building layouts with the library.